Spring Minestrone Soup

 Welcome spring with this savory soup from Hank. ~Elise

 Another good thing about this minestrone is that it takes only about an hour to make, from start to finish, including prep time.
-Classic minestrone takes at least a couple hours to make, and my own recipe for minestrone takes 8 hours.
+Classic minestrone takes at least a couple hours to make.
 There’s something to be said for a quick version.

 Feel free to use canned or frozen vegetables in some cases.
 I use canned chickpeas and will often use frozen peas, which are almost as good as fresh.
 For a special occasion, use all fresh ingredients, though, as you can definitely taste the difference.